mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step15.md

-We can watch rolling update status of `nginx-deployment` deployment until completion:
+We can watch the rolling update status of `nginx-deployment` deployment until completion:

 `kubectl rollout status -w deployment/nginx-deployment`{{execute}}